stephane-caron/pymanoid/README.md

 - Jacobians and hessians for the center-of-mass, ZMP or angular momentum
 - Cone duality functions for multi-contact stability

-This repository is part of my working code, so the API is not so stable.

 ## Dependencies

 - [CVXOPT](http://cvxopt.org/) used for its QP and LP solvers